historical-theology/Papyr-Templates/README.md

 Papyr resolution is 1650(W)x2200(H) at 207 DPI.

-Until more file types are supported by Papyr, stand alone files should be in PDF format, and background templates should be PNG images.
+Until more file types are supported by Papyr, stand alone files should be in PDF format, and background templates should be PNG/JPEG images.

 *Getting Started*